Part 37: Jan and Riley

 One day, while they were still in the big apartment in Reading, Riley asked Jan if she'd like to go back to New York when they took off together.
 "Yes," she said, imagining the possibilities.

 Riley showed up with two steamer trunks.
 He said, "put all your stuff in these trunks, and we'll ship it off to New York and get it when we arrive."
 She did that.
 She put all her clothes, art supplies, all her paintings and other works of art, sketches, brushes--you name it--into these two big trunks.
 Riley put them in the trunk of a car and drove off.

 Later, Riley announced that they would not, in fact, be moving to New York.

 In the interviews with my mother about this time, she told me after Riley told her they would not be going to New York, where the trunks were supposedly shipped, she asked, "What about my stuff?"
 According to him, there was no way to get the trunks back.
 Jan never saw her stuff again.
 Everything she owned was in those trunks.
-She only had the clothes on her back, some baby things, and her kid, Lisa. who was around two years-old.
+She only had the clothes on her back, some baby things, and her kid, Lisa, age two.

 "He was constantly bragging that he could always start over with a new name and become a big success again because he'd done it many times before," Jan said.